inbrainz/cerebro/knowledge_units/general/books-or-movies.md

 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > I always appreciate a good reading!
 I read a lot everyday, it&#039;s my main input of knowledge.
 But I also like to watch a good movie.
-What would you like to talk about?
 ### Go to Topic
 > [General](../../topics/general.md)